 Am I a Caregiver?

-Do you care for a loved one who has a chronic or other health condition, disability, or functional limitation?
+Do you care for a loved one who has a health condition or disability?
 If so, you might be a caregiver!
-Often people think that caregivers can only be trained professionals.
+Often people think that caregivers are only professionals.
 Rather, the long-term care system would fail without caregivers who provide care to important people in their lives!

 Compound Caregivers

-Some caregivers can be considered “compound caregivers” because they care for more than one person.
+Some caregivers are considered “compound caregivers” because they care for more than one person.
 An example of a compound caregiver is someone who cares for their elder parents and their adult child with a disability.
-If a compound caregiver cares for an older adult and also has minor children at home, we call them part of the “sandwich generation.”
+If a compound caregiver cares for an older adult and has children at home, we call them part of the “sandwich generation.”
 This is a growing group of caregivers.

-Compound caregiving can be extremely challenging with time often being filled with the needs of their loved ones.
-Taking breaks can also be extremely challenging, since care is for more than one person.
+Compound caregiving can be extremely challenging with balancing the needs of their loved ones.
+Taking breaks can also be challenging, since care is for more than one person.
 Families may also look to those who already are caregivers to take on additional care duties.

 Caregiver Information